 Master’s Degree in Early Childhood Education or Special Education, or enrollment in a Master’s program, and/or prior experience at another Rise School.

 A Teaching Assistant reports directly to the Lead Teacher and is responsible for supporting the Lead Teacher and Therapists in all areas of the classroom.
-The Teaching Assistant helps to create a stimulating, safe, and developmentally appropriate educational environment where preschool children have the opportunity to develop cognitive, social, emotional, language, and physical skills.
-Compensation: $14+/hour, depending on education/experience, paid breaks, 5 paid sick days and 5 paid vacation days, health and dental insurance.
+Teaching Assistants create a stimulating, safe, and developmentally appropriate educational environment where children, ages 12 months to 5 years, with and without disabilities, have the opportunity to flourish in all domains of development.
+Hours: 7:45am-3pm, with shared after-school care shift responsibilities.
+Compensation: $14+/hour, depending on education/experience, paid breaks, optional health, vision, and dental insurance.

 Substitutes and After-School Teaching Assistants

-- First Aid, CPR and Universal Precautions training completed, or willing to be completed
+- Required: First Aid, CPR and Universal Precautions training completed, or willing to be completed ASAP

 Resumes and letters of interest should be sent to: